The $\rho(1S,2S)$, $\psi(1S,2S)$, $\Upsilon(1S,2S)$ and $\psi_t(1S,2S)$ mesons in a double pole QCD Sum Rule: Results

-Using the data of $\rho$ meson's spectrum Fig.(\ref{spec}), the $s_{0}' = (m_{2}+ \Delta')^2$ parameter has $\Delta' =0.4\GeV$.
-But this value supply unstable values for the decay constant.
-The best value for $\Delta'$ is 0.1 GeV.
-In Fig.(\ref{massRho}) we show in the level curves of the mass Eq. (\ref{massA}), where $\rho$ meson's mass, $m_{1} $ as a function of the $\rho(2S)$ mass, $m_2$.
-We notice that with the increase of the Borel mass the curve of the mass converge to the curve with Borel mass $M_3$.
-Seemingly, none point seems privileged, but the mass difference, $m_{2} - m_{1}$, it is only possible experimental value $\Delta = 0.69\GeV$ for $m_{2}=1.46\GeV$.
-In this case, we have $m_{1}(m_{2}) =0.77\GeV $.
-So for this sum rule it is necessary to do some estimate for the separation of the states 2S and 1S, to do the prediction of the mass.
+Using the mass of $\rho(3S)$ meson of $1.9 \GeV$, Fig.(\ref{spec}), we test $\sqrt{s_0'}=1.9\GeV$, but in this case the decay constant of excited state is larger than the of the ground state, so the sum rule fails.

+The maximum value of $\sqrt{s_0'}$ is 1.66 GeV, where in this case the decay constant of excited state is slightly below of the decay constant of ground state.
+The minimum value of $\sqrt{s_0'}$ is 1.56 GeV, because $\sqrt{s_0'}$ - m(2S) reaches the value of 100 MeV.

+In Fig.(\ref{OPErho}) the contribution of the OPE terms are ordered relative to the first order perturbative term of Eq.(\ref{pert_rho}) in Eq.(\ref{corr2}).
+The solid line is the contribution of the first order perturbation term is adopted as 1, long-dashed line is the radiative correction, dashed-dot line is the dimension 4 of Eq.(\ref{nonpert_rho}) and dot is the dimension 6 of Eq.(\ref{nonpert_rho}).
+We note that the convergence of OPE is controlled and at M=1 GeV, the contributions of the dimension 4 is 1.82\% and dimension 6 is 2.26\% of the first order perturbation term.
+For M=2 GeV, these condensates contribute with 300 MeV in the mass of $\rho(1S)$ and 100 MeV for the mass of $\rho(2S)$.

+We study the behavior of the masses and decay constants of the mesons $\rho$ and $\rho(2S)$ as a function of Borel mass for three values $\sqrt{s_0'}$: solid line for $\sqrt{s_0'}=1.61\GeV$, dashed-dot line for $\sqrt{s_0'}=1.56 \GeV$ and long-dashed line for $\sqrt{s_0'}=1.66 \GeV$.
+We can see in Fig.(\ref{massRho}) that all masses are stable and at M=1.2 GeV, the long-dashed line gives a value compatible with the experimental value for the $\rho(2S)$ mass of 1454 MeV and for the $\rho(1S)$ the long-dashed line gives a mass of 740 MeV.

-For the calculation of the decay constant, we use the experimental values $m_{1}=0.77$ GeV, $m_{2}=1.46$ GeV and $\Delta'=0.1 GeV$.
-In Fig. (\ref{decayRho}), we show the decay constant of the $\rho$ meson, solid line and the decay constant of the $\rho(2S)$ meson, dash line.
-We see the value for the $\rho$ meson decay constant has a plateau on value 200 MeV.
-This value is in agreement with the experimental value, given by 216 MeV \cite{pdg.2012}.
-For the $\rho(2S)$ meson decay constant has a plateau with a value of 165 MeV.
-Considering uncertainty with respect to $\Delta'$ parameter due large width of the $\rho(2S)$ and uncertainty of the $\rho(3S)$ mass, we varying this parameter in the range: $\Delta'= (0.15 \pm 0.05)\GeV$, we have a prediction for its decay constant given by,
+For the calculation of the decay constant, we use the experimental values $m_{1}=0.77$ GeV and $m_{2}=1.46$ GeV.
+In Fig.(\ref{decayRho}), we show the decay constant of the $\rho$ and $\rho(2S)$ mesons.
+Considering the value for $\sqrt{s_0'}$ of 1.61 GeV (solid line), the value of the $\rho$ meson decay constant has a plateau on value 203 MeV and $\rho(2S)$ has a plateau on the value 186 MeV.
+Considering uncertainty with respect to $\sqrt{s_0'}$ parameter at M= 2 GeV, we get: